 Sophia Stuart has named Pleasures and Landscapes as her favourite book in Elle China as part of her cover story for them.

-A major campaign was planned for this centenary year – March 16th marked Sybille’s 100th birthday if she had lived (look at the press coverage in the Press section).
-Her friends gathered for a celebration dinner on that very day in London, while a literary dinner in her honour took place in Freiburg, in Germany, in the vicinity of Feldkirch.
-For more information, please click here .
-A week later, in New York, the Paris Review organized a Sybille Bedford centennial evening, curated by Lisa Cohen, with readings by authors and editors (see Press section and read the Paris Review blogs).
+A major campaign was planned for the centenary year – March 16th marked Sybille’s 100th birthday if she had lived (look at the press coverage in the Press section).
+Her friends gathered for a celebration dinner on that very day in London, while a literary dinner in her honour took place in Freiburg, Germany, in the vicinity of Feldkirch.
+A week later, in New York, the Paris Review organised a Sybille Bedford centennial evening, curated by Lisa Cohen, with readings by authors and editors (see Press section and read the Paris Review blogs).
 On the 15th of September, at Daunt Books in Marylebone High Street, another Sybille Bedford evening took place for the launch of A Compass Error : Hilary Spurling, Tash Aw and chair Victoria Glendinning discussed Sybille’s extraordinary life and the enduring legacy of her writing.

 For more news and/or archives, look at the Press section.

 Daunt Books published an edition of The Trial of Lady Chatterly’s Lover in October 2016.
 It was re-printed in March 2017 with a striking new cover (pictured opposite).
 The book is available to buy here.